GitKraken Desktop Documentation

 File Blame and History

-File History and File Blame information display in the same view.
+Access File History and File Blame from the file diff view.
+Options appear in the upper-right corner.

 Patch

-You can also multi-select files or commits by holding command/ctrl or shift and clicking.
-You can then right-click the selected files or commits to create a patch from the selected.
+You can also multi-select files or commits using Shift or Cmd/Ctrl + click, then right-click to create a patch.

-Note: GitKraken Desktop does not yet support generating patches from binary files.
-This is a preliminary release with better support coming, and if you have feedback please reach out to our support team.
+Note: GitKraken Desktop does not currently support generating patches from binary files.
+This is a preliminary release.
+For feedback, contact our support team.

 Have feedback about this article?
 Did we miss something?
 Let us know!